 Distributions of profits in any form by Dutch-resident entities, including limited liability companies, limited liability partnerships, and other entities with a capital divided into shares are subject to Dutch dividend withholding tax at a statutory rate of 15%.
+Since

-Since January 1, 2018, distributions of profits by a Dutch cooperative used as a holding vehicle are also subject to Dutch dividend withholding tax.
+January 1, 2018, distributions of profits to a qualifying member by a Dutch cooperative used as a holding vehicle are also subject to Dutch dividend withholding tax.
 The rate may be reduced under an applicable tax treaty.
 Under certain conditions, the dividend withholding tax payable by the distributing Dutch holding company may be reduced by 3% in order to compensate for foreign withholding taxes levied over incoming dividends that cannot be claimed as a credit by the holding company by virtue of the participation exemption.

-No dividend withholding tax is levied on dividends paid by a Dutchresident entity to nonresident corporate shareholders, if the corporate shareholder is a tax resident of a country within the E.U. or E.E.A., or a country with which the Netherlands has concluded a tax treaty containing a provision covering dividends;
+No dividend withholding tax is levied on dividends paid by a Dutch-resident entity to nonresident corporate shareholders, if all the following conditions exist:

-- the Dutch participation exemption, which in principle requires a minimum shareholding of 5%, would have been applicable to the shareholding in the Dutch entity distributing the dividends had the recipient of the dividends been a resident of the Netherlands; - the corporate shareholder does not fulfill a similar function as a Dutch exempt investment institution or Dutch zerotaxed investment institution; and - the corporate shareholder is the beneficial owner of the dividends.
+- The corporate shareholder is a tax resident of a country within the E.U. or E.E.A., or a country with which the Netherlands has concluded a tax treaty containing a provision covering dividends. - The Dutch participation exemption, which in principle requires a minimum shareholding of 5%, would have been applicable to the shareholding in the Dutch entity distributing the dividends had the recipient of the dividends been a resident of the Netherlands. - The corporate shareholder does not fulfill a similar function as a Dutch exempt investment institution or Dutch zero-taxed investment institution. - The corporate shareholder is the beneficial owner of the dividends.

-The dividend withholding exemption at source does not apply however if

-- the main purpose (or one of the main purposes) for which the foreign shareholder holds its interest in the Dutch entity is to avoid Dutch dividend withholding tax (the "subjective test"); and - the structure or transaction is considered artificial and not set up for valid business reasons (the "objective test").
+Under an anti-abuse rule, the dividend withholding exemption at source does not apply if (a) the main purpose, or one of the main purposes, for which the foreign shareholder holds its interest in the Dutch entity is to avoid Dutch dividend withholding tax (a subjective test) and (b) the structure or transaction is considered artificial and not set up for valid business reasons (an objective test).